bjacquemet/personal-web/exampleSite/content/post/getting-started.md

 <!--more-->

 We'll assume here that you have a good understanding of Hugo and its structure.
-If you have any doubt, check the [Hugo documentation](https://gohugo.io/documentation/ "Hugo documentation"); it is pretty good and the community quite active! (thanks so much by the way! :muscle:)
+If you have any doubt, check the [Hugo documentation](https://gohugo.io/documentation/ "Hugo documentation"); it is pretty good and the community quite active!
+Thank you so much by the way! :muscle:

 The first thing to do when starting your own website is to **copy the content of exampleSite** in your own root folder.
 This way, you can have a sample of `config.toml` file and a first structure.